 Established as a military post in 1808, the town became a major rail hub in the late 19th century when the Santa Fe Railway constructed a bridge over the Mississippi River.
 In late 2021, Amtrak relocated to the historic downtown Santa Fe depot along the waterfront.

 Fort Madison, IA 52627

-Annual Station Ridership (2016): 6,611
+Annual Station Ridership (FY 2022): 4,036

-- Facility Ownership: BNSF Railway
+- Facility Ownership: City of Fort Madison

-- Parking Lot Ownership: BNSF Railway
+- Parking Lot Ownership: City of Fort Madison

 - Platform Ownership: BNSF Railway

 For information about Amtrak fares and schedules, please visit Amtrak.com or call 1-800-USA-RAIL (1-800-872-7245).